-We had high hopes that we were leaving the rain from yesterday behind as we began the uphill march overlooking the beautiful Ullswater Valley.
+We had high hopes that we were leaving the rain from yesterday behind as we began the uphill march, overlooking the beautiful Ullswater Valley.

 After a good hike out of Patterdale, we arrived on isolated high-level fells with mountain peaks in all directions that we could just make out through the mist.
-Sadly, this would be our last day in The Lakes (short for The Lake District), but I promised myself that I would return.
+Sadly, this would be our last day in The Lakes (a local term for The Lake District), but I promised myself that I would return.
 The austere beauty of this area was compelling.
 Angle Tarn was a pretty little lake that lay next to our trail.

 We wound around and scrambled up the Knott before leaving the official Coast to Coast Path to walk on the fells via an old Roman route called High Street.
 From this vantage point, we could see that we were approaching the boundaries of our Lake District adventure.